cgat-developers/ruffus/doc/tutorials/new_tutorial/posttask.rst

 :ref:`touch_file<decorators.touch_file>`
 ============================================

-    The most common way to note the completion of a task is to create some sort of "flag" file.
+    One way to note the completion of a task is to create some sort of "flag" file.
 Each stage in a traditional ``make`` pipeline would contain a ``touch completed.flag``.

-    This is so common that **Ruffus** provides a special shorthand called :ref:`touch_file<decorators.touch_file>`:
+    This is such a useful idiom that *Ruffus* provides the shorthand :ref:`touch_file<decorators.touch_file>`:

         .. code-block:: python